airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/review-connection-status.md

 1. In the Airbyte UI, click **Connections**.

-2. Each connection is listed alongside it's status.
-You can also filter for a specific status to see specific connections.
+2. Each connection is listed alongside its status.
+From here, you can filter for a specific status to see which connections need attention.
+You can also select a single connection to view more details about the connection and for a breakdown of the status of each Stream in that connection.

 | Status      | Description                                                                                         |
 | ----------- | --------------------------------------------------------------------------------------------------- |